Course Structure

 Week Seven: Art as Authenticity

-By the end of seven weeks, you will understand how art developed in you, where it may have been interrupted, and how to move forward with greater clarity, confidence and resilience.
+By the end of the seven weeks, you will understand more about how art developed in your childhood, where confidence may have been lost along the way, and how to move forward with greater clarity, confidence and resilience.